 As the AWS D1.1 3G SMAW procedure memo states I did the following:

-This is a picture of the mill scale ground back a minimum of 1” on the face of the bevel, with the oxidation on the bevel grind-ed to bare metal, and the backing bar grind-ed to bare metal.After that I removed the mill scale a minimum of a 1/4 of an inch off of the back side of the bevels.
+The second picture is of the mill scale ground back a minimum of 1" on the face of the bevel, with the oxidation on the bevel grind-ed to bare metal, and the backing bar grind-ed to bare metal.After that I removed the mill scale a minimum of a 1/4 of an inch off of the back side of the bevels.

 Each right on the mark of 22.5 degrees for a total of 45 degrees.
 The procedure states the total bevel angle needs to be between 45 degrees and 55 degrees.
 I am well within the tolerance of the procedure.
 They are inspected and I get to go to move on.

 The pictures below are of how I set-up the test plates.
 First I tacked one side of the bevel to the backing bar.
 When one side is tacked I used a vice to make sure the bevel is sitting flat on the backing bar.
 The root opening is set using two 1/8 welding electrodes.
 I simple put two 1/8 welding electrodes in the root opening, and when I could slide them past each other with just a slight scrape at the tightest point, the root is set to the proper width.Once I set the root opening and have one side tacked, I use a vice to clamp down the bevels to the backing bar and tack it into place.
 Finally I tacked the middle of the plate to the backing bar using the vice again.
 This is done to keep the backing bar flat against the bevel.